Capsule frictionless signup redesign

 The signup page was a risky page to redesign as this will have direct impact on conversion; If the page is un-optimised or problematic in any way, this could serve as a bottle-neck to signup and have potentially massive repercussions for business.
 The market however had moved in a direction of simplification.
 Removing all obstacles between the customer and the application in order to optimize conversion - in other words reducing friction from the signup process.

-With this market change, we felt confident that making the change to Capsule's own signup page was the right next step in exploring ways to increase conversion and growth.
-This also fits with Jakob's Law and familiarity bias whereby we could leverage existing mental models and design patterns already familiar to customers in our signup process.
+With this market change, I felt confident that making the change to Capsule's own signup page was the right next step in exploring ways to increase conversion and growth.
+This also fits with Jakob's Law and familiarity bias whereby I could leverage existing mental models and design patterns already familiar to customers in our signup process.

-First we needed to identify the issues with the existing design.
+First I needed to identify the issues with the existing design.

 Agile Design